genetronhealth/safesim/README.md

 # How to use

-Use bin/safemut -h and bin/safemix -h to see the tool-specific usage help.
+Use the bin/safemut -h and bin/safemix -h commands to see the tool-specific usage help.

 For UMI (unique molecular identifier, a.k.a. molecular barcode) to be detected, the read name (QNAME) in the input BAM file should be in the format of originalName#UMI.
 For example, the UMI-labeled read name can be